apache/arrow/format/Layout.md

 * Capable of representing fully-materialized and decoded / decompressed Parquet data
 * All leaf nodes (primitive value arrays) use contiguous memory regions
-* Any relative type can be have null slots
+* Any relative type can have null slots
 * Arrays are immutable once created.
 Implementations can provide APIs to mutate an array, but applying mutations will require a new array data structure to be built.